TD-4242/cookbook-zabbix-server/README.md

     node.set['zabbix']['database']['rds_master_user'] = 'username'
     node.set['zabbix']['database']['rds_master_password'] = 'password'

 # RECIPES

 ## default

 The default recipe creates the Zabbix user and directories used by all Zabbix components.

-Optionally, it installs the Zabbix agent.

-You can control the agent install with the following attributes:

-    node['zabbix']['agent']['install'] = true
-    node['zabbix']['agent']['install_method'] = 'source'

-## agent\_prebuild

-Downloads and installs the Zabbix agent from a pre built package

-If you are on a machine in the RHEL family of platforms, then you must have your package manager setup to allow installation of:

-    package "redhat-lsb"

-You can control the agent version with:

-    node['zabbix']['agent']['version']

-## agent\_source

-Downloads and installs the Zabbix agent from source

-If you are on a machine in the RHEL family of platforms, then you will need to install packages from the EPEL repository.
-The easiest way to do this is to add the following recipe to your runlist before zabbix::agent\_source

-    recipe "yum::epel"

-You can control the agent install with:

-    node['zabbix']['agent']['branch']
-    node['zabbix']['agent']['version']
-    node['zabbix']['agent']['configure_options']

 ## database